-Our book Connected and movie Without Consent are very personal to us, because we found out the hard way, how vital it is to keep your family safe no matter where they are – even when they’re in the hospital.
+Our book At Your Fingertips and movie Without Consent are very personal to us, because we found out the hard way, how vital it is to keep your family safe no matter where they are – even when they’re in the hospital.
 In fact it’s imperative to have that part of your lives absolutely organized, armor-plated, undefeatable and secure.

 We’ll never forget the day we realized it wasn’t.